 At an affordable price, Old Navy's tights are some of the best leggings for running in hot temperatures.
 Their capri length keeps the lower part of your legs airy, while the mesh panels offer extra breathability during a sweaty jog, Garcia says.

-You can buy them in sizes XS to XXL in four different colors.
+You can buy them in sizes XS to 4X in five different colors.